 Secretary to the Trustees

-Rachel worked for 20 years as an IT professional and project manager for a multi-national chemicals/pharmaceuticals manufacturer.
-Since 2007 she has supported churches and charitable organisations with their administration and IT.
+Rachel worked for 20 years as an IT analyst/programmer and project manager developing financial and HR systems for a multi-national chemical and pharmaceutical manufacturer.
+She now supports churches and charitable organisations with their administration, finance and IT.